MicrosoftDocs/win32/desktop-src/SecCertEnroll/supported-attributes.md

 ---
-Description: 'The Certificate Enrollment API supports the following attributes.
-You can create an individual attribute by using the corresponding interface identified in each of the following sections.' ms.assetid: 'e14fd472-1974-4ad2-b35a-3ab58ba0d707'
+Description: The Certificate Enrollment API supports the following attributes.
+You can create an individual attribute by using the corresponding interface identified in each of the following sections. ms.assetid: e14fd472-1974-4ad2-b35a-3ab58ba0d707
 title: Supported Attributes
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Supported Attributes